-Design Review Board Comment: MKG & ALX Response: 1.
-Soften the building scale and the southwest The southwest corner of the building is softened and visually enhanced with a wire vine trellis corner.
-Add street trees to the southwestern system that wraps around the southwest corner of the façade to the south facing wall of the corner and add features that are engaging at building.
-The building façade at B Street has incorporated raised planters and landscaping with rain the street level.
-Also explore opportunities to widen the south side exterior corridor to gardens on either side of the street level front door to the first-floor office space. activate the ground floor of the south side.
-The public realm/sidewalks reinforce the walkable streetscape and identify the entry to the first- floor office space, along with a secured paseo exterior space for the residents that serves as a connection to the City parking garage and the entry to the private residential lobby.
+MKG & ALX Response:

+The southwest corner of the building is softened and visually enhanced with a wire vine trellis system that wraps around the southwest corner of the façade to the south facing wall of the building.
+The building façade at B Street has incorporated raised planters and landscaping with rain gardens on either side of the street level front door to the first-floor office space.

+The public realm/sidewalks reinforce the walkable streetscape and identify the entry to the first-floor office space, along with a secured paseo exterior space for the residents that serves as a connection to the City parking garage and the entry to the private residential lobby.
 The open space on the south side between the building and the apartment building to the south is designed as an exit only corridor for the residential tenants, as this is where the stairwells empty to the ground level to allow exiting through security gates to the street or parking garage.
 For security reasons, no one other than the residents or office users will have access to this exterior space as it is not meant as a public space or pass-through.